LSSTDESC/imSim/doc/install.rst

    are required.
 The instructions below for the cvmfs and stackvana installations should automatically fulfill these requirements for you.
 If you are using a different installation method, please ensure that you have met these requirements.

-   These instructions were last updated August of 2023.
+   These instructions were last updated September of 2023.
 If you find that parts of this document are out of date or are incorrect, please submit a bug report `here <https://github.com/LSSTDESC/imSim/issues>`_.

 .. warning::